 something.
 Throughout this entire process, each time I spent time

-in a medical waiting or infustion room seeing the dominant expressions
+in a medical waiting or infustion room, seeing the dominant expressions

 that were the norm in those spaces continued to remind me about what a

-life has been for the last seven
+life had been for me over the last seven

 Back in the darken hallway, the two of us ended up waiting silently in that dim hallway for almost